emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 will submit the `.sh` script to the cluster and our job should start soon\!

-<script id="asciicast-9vVoWipwLl5PxxqVk64LjjHTk" src="https://asciinema.org/a/9vVoWipwLl5PxxqVk64LjjHTk.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-9vVoWipwLl5PxxqVk64LjjHTk" src="https://asciinema.org/a/9vVoWipwLl5PxxqVk64LjjHTk.js" async data-autoplay="true"></script>

 You can run `sq` to check all the jobs under your username.
 You may see your job with the PD status, but you also might not see any job listed